Odoo MCP Studio - AI React App, Module & EChart Builder

 list_models, get_model_schema, search_read,

-read_record, create_record, update_record,
+read_record, read_group, create_record, update_record,

 delete_record, and execute_method.